top of page

 “You …” he started to say, looking up, suddenly remembering.
 He gripped his throat, and coughed out, “You bitch.”

 Amused, she corrected him.
 “Boomerang.
 Karma’s a boomerang, not a bitch.
-I thought we cleared that up, Jonathon.”
+I thought we cleared that up, Jonathan.”

 He went to stand up, but too late.
 He fell back into the bed, grimacing from the sudden lightning stab to his chest.
 His throat tightening, muscles seizing, he gasped for air and started to convulse, helpless, his eyes marbling in terror—and for a good long agonizing couple minutes, he slowly, inevitably, suffocated awake.